jonathansick/sickvim/README.md

 * Markdown &mdash; markdown syntax highlighting
 * cython &mdash; pyrex and Cython syntax highlighting
 * latex-box &mdash; a bare-bones LaTeX environment, with latexmk to boot
+* TagList &mdash; list and jump between functions in your source using CTags

 Installation
 ------------